 How to Safely Harvest Chaga - A Complete Guide to Finding and Collecting Quality Chaga Mushrooms

 Chaga, known as the "birch mushroom," thrives in northern regions where birch trees are common.
 While it grows throughout Russia, it is primarily found in the vast Siberian forests.
 Small quantities can also be found in Belarus and Ukraine, though chaga is rare in these regions, often requiring hours of searching to find even a single mushroom.
-Southern regions are not ideal for harvesting due to the unsuitable climate and lack of birch forests.

 The highest quality chaga, known for its medicinal properties, is found in remote, northern areas of Siberia, such as the Irkutsk region, Altai, Kamchatka, and the Russian Far East.
 These regions, with their cold and harsh climates, foster the growth of chaga rich in biologically active compounds.